 Laura S @zimmans.com

 Educated in textile design at FIT in New York City, and later managing clients in some of the best home furnishings establishments in Boston; Laura will be the first to tell you it’s not about design first.
 She is all about her clients; her passion is for people and how to make their dreams of new rooms match their lifestyle and expectations.
-For over six years, Laura has worked with customers from all corners of the world, and treats each and every one as the interesting individual that they are.
+For over nine years, Laura has worked with customers from all corners of the world, and treats each and every one as the interesting individual that they are.
 She is respected among her associates as an excellent colorist, making surprising selections that delight her customers.

 Her design sensibilities even follow her on vacation, where “Glamping” is her method of relaxing - for a girl that can’t make a move without her trusty lipstick, it’s a perfect hobby.

-Thirty plus years of retail experience, (much at Barney’s no less!) preceded Fin’s four years with Zimman’s.
+Thirty plus years of retail experience, (much at Barney’s no less!) preceded Fin’s six years with Zimman’s.
 Nature is her greatest inspiration, color is her forte.
 Tell Fin what you want and she’ll tell you there are no rules and you should do “whatever makes you happy” But she will nudge you out of your comfort zone, approaching it all as a learning experience and inviting challenge.
 Fin says, "re-upholster!
 What a way to make a piece all yours."
 This designer may be all sweetness and light, but she’s also a black belt in the martial arts.

 Guilty Pleasure: Bakingbakingbaking!